phgrads/SceneStudio/README.md

 4. run `rake mturk:run[sampleName]` in order to launch the experiment you just created on the MTurk sandbox.

 5. go to the worker sandbox (https://workersandbox.mturk.com/) and try doing your new task.
+You can switch to posting real HITs by flipping the sandbox boolean in `config/initializers/rturk.rb` -- make sure everything works out before doing this and remember to return back to sandbox mode after finishing with your task.

 6. After running a task, you can do `rake mturk:recall[sampleName]` to approve all workers and withdraw the task from Amazon Mturk.
 WARNING: This will remove all evidence of the